 Here is another delicious baked donut recipe that I recently came up with when I had a container of Greek yogurt that was going to expire in a few days.
 I hate wasting food and wanted to bake something with the yogurt.
 It had been awhile since I used yogurt in a baked recipe and this was the perfect time.
 These came out terrific.
 My family loved these wholesome donuts and so did I. My husband grabbed two to take to the office the next morning and my son packed one in his lunch box.
 Bake a batch soon.
 They’re really good!

-Small Batch Whole Wheat Greek Yogurt Powdered Sugar Donuts
+Small Batch Whole Wheat Greek Yogurt Baked Donuts

 Yields between 6 and 8 donuts

 - 1/2 cup whole wheat pastry flour, or use all of one of these flours

 - 1/3 cup organic cane sugar or regular cane sugar

 - 1 1/2 tsp baking powder